CartoDB/carto-vl/DEVELOPERS.md

 ## Release

-The release workflow is docummented internally.
+The release workflow is documented internally.